 California has 4 types of corrections officers: Federal, State, County Jail, and Private.

-To inquire into Federal Corrections Employment explore the Federal Bureau of Prisons:
+- Inquire into Federal Corrections Employment: explore the Federal Bureau of Prisons.

-To inquire into California Department of Corrections and Rehabilitation Employment explore their website:
+- Inquire into California Department of Corrections and Rehabilitation Employment.

 What are the steps to getting a job as a Probation Officer?